Spanish America: History

+15th century

+16th century

 The Spanish conquest was facilitated by the spread of diseases such as smallpox, common in Europe but never present in the New World, which reduced the indigenous populations in the Americas.
 This sometimes caused a labor shortage for plantations and public works and so the colonists informally and gradually, at first, initiated the Atlantic slave trade.

 One of the most accomplished conquistadors was Hernán Cortés, who, leading a relatively small Spanish force but with local translators and the crucial support of thousands of native allies, achieved the Spanish conquest of the Aztec Empire in the campaigns of 1519–1521.
 This territory later became the Viceroyalty of New Spain, present day Mexico.
 Of equal importance was the Spanish conquest of the Inca Empire by Francisco Pizarro, which would become the Viceroyalty of Peru.
 The Spanish conquest of the Maya began in 1524, but the Maya kingdoms resisted integration into the Spanish Empire with such tenacity that their defeat took almost two centuries.

 After the conquest of Mexico, rumors of golden cities (Quivira and Cíbola in North America and El Dorado in South America) motivated several other expeditions.
 Many of those returned without having found their goal, or finding it much less valuable than was hoped.
 Indeed, the New World colonies only began to yield a substantial part of the Crown's revenues with the establishment of mines such as that of Potosí (Bolivia) and Zacatecas (Mexico) both started in 1546.
 By the late 16th century, silver from the Americas accounted for one-fifth of Spain's total budget.

 Eventually the world's stock of precious metal was doubled or even tripled by silver from the Americas.
 Official records indicate that at least 75% of the silver was taken across the Atlantic to Spain and no more than 25% across the Pacific to China.
 Some modern researchers argue that due to rampant smuggling about 50% went to China.
 In the 16th century "perhaps 240,000 Europeans" entered American ports.